JSheare/TGF_and_glow_search_program/README.md

     tgf-collect yymmdd yymmdd detector

 where the first 'yymmdd' is the first date in the desired collection range and the second 'yymmdd' is the last.
+Images will be copied from the "Results" directory to a new directory called "collected_images".

 ### **Specifying Custom Result and Image Collection Locations:**
 By default, the image files are gathered from and collected in the present working directory, but if you'd like to use